tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:day is EMPTY, or (2) dwc:day is not interpretable as an integer, or (3) dwc:day is interpretable as an integer between 29 and 31 inclusive and dwc:month is not interpretable as an integer between 1 and 12, or (4) dwc:month is interpretable as the integer 2 and dwc:day is interpretable as the integer 29 and dwc:year is not interpretable as a valid ISO 8601-1 year; COMPLIANT if (1) the value of dwc:day is interpretable as an integer between 1 and 28 inclusive, or (2) dwc:day is interpretable as an integer between 29 and 30 and dwc:month is interpretable as an integer in the set (4,6,9,11), or (3) dwc:day is interpretable as an integer between 29 and 31 and dwc:month is interpretable as an integer in the set (1,3,5,7,8,10,12), or (4) dwc:day is interpretable as the integer 29 and dwc:month is interpretable as the integer 2 and dwc:year is interpretable as is a valid leap year (evenly divisible by 400 or (evenly divisible by 4 but not evenly divisible by 100)); otherwise NOT_COMPLIANT.
+INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:day is bdq:Empty, or (2) dwc:day is not interpretable as an integer, or (3) dwc:day is interpretable as an integer between 29 and 31 inclusive and dwc:month is not interpretable as an integer between 1 and 12, or (4) dwc:month is interpretable as the integer 2 and dwc:day is interpretable as the integer 29 and dwc:year is not interpretable as a valid ISO 8601-1 year; COMPLIANT if (1) the value of dwc:day is interpretable as an integer between 1 and 28 inclusive, or (2) dwc:day is interpretable as an integer between 29 and 30 and dwc:month is interpretable as an integer in the set (4,6,9,11), or (3) dwc:day is interpretable as an integer between 29 and 31 and dwc:month is interpretable as an integer in the set (1,3,5,7,8,10,12), or (4) dwc:day is interpretable as the integer 29 and dwc:month is interpretable as the integer 2 and dwc:year is interpretable as is a valid leap year (evenly divisible by 400 or (evenly divisible by 4 but not evenly divisible by 100)); otherwise NOT_COMPLIANT.

 ### Information Elements